enthalpy-yan/FoodAdvisor/README.md

     ```
   5. Run the service(under the root directory), the server should be running without any issues.
     `$ python run.py`

+####To Do List

+#####Image Searching Algorithm:

+- Collect images
+- Extract SIFT features from all the images and save them to SIFT pool
+- Cluster all SIFT features
+- Re-represent each image with bag of words
+- Calculate tf-idf for all images
+- Do inverted file indexing
+- Accept incoming image as query
+- Return highest rank images

+#####Back-end server:

+- Text suggestion search from the field including ‘description’, ‘category’, ‘name’.
+- Full text search from the field including ‘description’, ‘category’, ‘name’.
+- REST API for searching food image with the given image file.
+- REST API for Search food image with the given text: picture description, location or business name.

+#####Front-end:

+- A Flat, minimal looking interface.
+- Single page.
+- Text searching bar with autocomplete support.
+- Upload file through XHR.
+- Single upload file button with automatic submit.
+- Menu button for sorting result.
+- Load more button for pagination.
+- Progress bar for any long wait operation.
+- Animations for better user experience.

 ####Data